I have blotted out your transgressions like a cloud and your sins like mist. Return to me, for I have redeemed you. (Isaiah 44:22 ESV)

-Thank God, He provides fresh starts and new beginnings for Jesus’ followers.
-“Because of the Lord’s great love we are not consumed, for His compassions never fail.
-They are new every morning; great is His faithfulness.”1 He does this not only one time at the beginning of our Christian life, but every day, along the way as we repent and come back to Him.
-God erases our bad thoughts, words, and deeds, and He provides deep soul cleaning and healing that transforms us.
+Thank God, He provides fresh starts and new beginnings for Jesus’ followers!
+Scripture says: “Because of the Lord’s great love we are not consumed, for His compassions never fail.
+They are new every morning.
+Great is His faithfulness.”1 God does this not only one time at the beginning of our Christian life, but every day, along the way.
+As we keep on repenting and coming back to Him, God begins to erase our bad thoughts, words, and deeds.
+He provides deep soul cleaning and healing that transforms us.
 He makes us new people from inside out.

 Author Winn Collier says that the Lord gathers all our shame, sins, blunders, failures, and moral mistakes and washes them away with His wide, sweeping grace.
 Collier reminds us that there are no moral flaws God cannot mend, no wound He cannot heal.
 He mercifully rescues us and heals the most painful places in our soul, even the ones we’ve hidden for a long time.
 God graciously sweeps away all our guilt and washes away every regret.2